12 — Feeding Frenzy Benchmark¶

 void IdleBob(in Fish fish) { ... }

-Trade-off: Only visits relevant entities.
-No group changes when membership changes.
+Trade-off: Visits only relevant entities.
+No data movement on membership flips.
 Sparse iteration.

 Partitions¶